 You can also check out my web video show, Jaffe Juice TV, for a bit more juice.

-In 2010, some of my speaking engagements included (some corp/private events not shown):
+Some of my speaking engagements included (some corp/private events not shown):

 - Cisco (Barcelona)